TSHA: A Benchmark for Visual Language Models in Trustworthy Safety Hazard Assessment Scenarios: Abstract

 \section{Abstract}

 Recent advances in vision-language models (VLMs) have accelerated their application to indoor safety hazards assessment.
 However, existing benchmarks suffer from three fundamental limitations: (1) heavy reliance on synthetic datasets constructed via simulation software, creating a significant domain gap with real-world environments; (2) oversimplified safety tasks with artificial constraints on hazard and scene types, thereby limiting model generalization; and (3) absence of rigorous evaluation protocols to thoroughly assess model capabilities in complex home safety scenarios.
-To address these challenges, we introduce TSHA (\textbf{T}rustworthy \textbf{S}afety \textbf{H}azards \textbf{A}ssessment), a comprehensive benchmark comprising 81,809 carefully curated training samples drawn from four complementary sources: existing indoor datasets, internet images, AIGC images, and newly captured images.
-This benchmark set also includes a highly challenging test set with 1707 samples, comprising not only a carefully selected subset from the training distribution but also newly added videos and panoramic images containing multiple safety hazards, used to evaluate the model's robustness in complex safety scenarios.
-Extensive experiments on 23 popular VLMs demonstrate that current VLMs lack robust capabilities for safety hazard assessment.
-Importantly, models trained on the TSHA training set not only achieve a significant performance improvement of up to +18.3 points on the TSHA test set but also exhibit enhanced generalizability across other benchmarks, underscoring the substantial contribution and importance of the TSHA benchmark.
+To address these challenges, we introduce TSHA (\textbf{T}rustworthy \textbf{S}afety \textbf{H}azards \textbf{A}ssessment), a comprehensive benchmark comprising 66,668 validated question-answer pairs, including 64,961 carefully curated training QA pairs drawn from existing indoor datasets, internet frames/images, AIGC images, newly captured images, and Hunyuan panoramic images.
+This benchmark also includes a highly challenging test set with 1,707 QA pairs, comprising not only a carefully selected subset from the training distribution but also newly added Sora-generated videos and Hunyuan panoramic images containing multiple safety hazards, used to evaluate the model's robustness in complex safety scenarios.
+Extensive experiments on 22 popular VLMs demonstrate that current VLMs lack robust capabilities for safety hazard assessment.
+Importantly, models trained on the TSHA training set achieve a significant performance improvement of up to +18.3 points on the TSHA test set and also exhibit enhanced generalizability across other benchmarks, underscoring the substantial contribution and importance of the TSHA benchmark.